Hasil Adkins: Personal life

 Adkins was born in Boone County, West Virginia on April 29, 1937, where he spent his entire life.
-He was the youngest of ten children of Wid Adkins, a coal miner, and Alice Adkins, raised in a tarpaper shack on property rented from a local coal company.
+He was the youngest of ten children of Wid Adkins, a coal miner, and Alice Hale, raised in a tarpaper shack on property rented from a local coal company.
 Born at the time of the Great Depression, Adkins' early life was stricken by poverty.
 His parents were unable to provide him shoes until he was four or five years old.
 Some reports say he attended school for a very brief time, as few as two days of first grade.

 Adkins' given name, Hasil, pronounced "Hassel", was often mispronounced.
 One of his brothers was named Basil, similarly pronounced "Bassel".
 Hasil dated a girl named Hazel, and was later given the nickname The Haze.
 As he explained it, the nickname came about "'cause Starlight records wanted something catchy and I didn't have no middle name."

 Hasil Adkins loved to eat meat, specifically poultry, the subject of many of his songs.
 Following the release of 2000's Poultry in Motion, Adkins toured with "dancing go-go chicken" dancers.
 His diet also reportedly consisted of as much as two gallons of coffee a day, and copious amounts of liquor and cigarettes.

 Aside from his fondness for meat, Adkins claimed to have but three loves in life, "girls, guitars, and cars.
 All three of [which] got me into trouble over the years."
 One such incident occurred in 1957 when he and three friends drove a car off a mountain.
 A local newspaper reported the car tumbled 70 feet into nearby Pond Fork.
 While the driver died at the scene, Adkins survived, although he sustained a permanent back injury.

 In the 1980s Adkins again found himself in trouble with the law.
 In 1983 he was living with his girlfriend who was still a minor.
 Her mother reported to police that she had been raped, and Adkins was subsequently charged with third-degree sexual assault, or statutory rape of a minor less than 16 years old.
 In October the same year, another relationship ended with jail time, when a shootout occurred between Adkins and a jealous husband.
 No one was hurt, but Adkins was charged with felony illegal possession of a shotgun and spent five months in jail.

 Adkins was said to have manic depression and insomnia among other mental illnesses.
 He never married.

 On April 15, 2005, Adkins was run over in his front yard by a teenager riding an ATV.
 Eleven days later, on April 26, Adkins was found dead in his home, three days before his 68th birthday.